Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Distribute roles in groups;

-Plan activities to solve the problems of the project;
+Plan activities to solve project problems;

-think over possible forms presentation of project results;
+Think over possible forms presentation of project results;

 Forms the necessary